-As brands around the world continue to rely on social media to reach their target audience, there is an increasing need for social media managers.
+As brands worldwide continue to rely on social media to reach their target audience, there is an increasing need for social media managers.

-In this guide, you’ll learn how to become a social media manager with no experience.
+In this guide, you’ll learn how to become a social media manager without experience.
 I will break down all the skills you need to develop, where to look for work, and how to best position yourself to land consistent clients.

 What does a Social Media Manager do?